Prelude to the Mishima Incident: 1968 (Shōwa 43)

 On March 30, after the grueling trial enlistment had ended without incident and they said goodbye to their chief instructor and the JSDF personnel with "manly tears," Morita and the other students traveled by chartered bus to Mishima's residence in Minami Magome (南馬込), Ōta-ku, Tokyo, where they were invited to a thank-you homemade Chinese dinner.
 Morita, who became one of the 1st generation members of Mishima's militia "Japan National Guard", sent a letter of thanks to Mishima by express mail, saying, "I would give my life for you, Sensei, any time."
 Mishima responded by telling Morita, "That your one sentence moved me more than any letter of thanks filled with flowery language."
 Morita also was active in the movement to return the Northern Territories to Japan at that time.

 Around this time, Mishima had been consulting businessperson Aichi Yora (与良ヱ) to get support from the political and business world for his plan of create the big militia organization "Japan National Guard" joined with 10,000 members from key industries.
-He then began to contact Takeshi Sakurada (桜田武), permanent director (常任理事, Jōnin riji) of the Japan Business Federation, and others through Hiroshi Mochimaru, and had his first meeting with Sakurada.
-However, he was unable to get approval, and was advised by a person of the JSDF to persuade Sakurada through Yoshio Miwa (三輪良雄), he conveyed to Miwa accordingly on March 18.
+He then began to contact Takeshi Sakurada (桜田武), executive board member (常任理事, Jōnin riji) of the Japan Business Federation, and others through Hiroshi Mochimaru, and had his first meeting with Sakurada.
+However, he was unable to get approval, and was advised by a person of the JSDF to persuade Sakurada through Yoshio Miwa, he conveyed to Miwa accordingly on March 18.

 In early April, with the help of Seibu Department Stores director, Seiji Tsutsumi, the uniforms designed by Tsukumo Igarashi (五十嵐九十九), the designer in charge of military uniforms for Charles de Gaulle, were completed.
 Mishima had given detailed instructions for the design of the uniforms in advance, and the crest on the caps was designed to combine two types of Kabutos.
-To celebrate this, Mishima visited Atago Shrine (愛宕神社, Atago jinja) in Ōme-shi, wearing the uniforms along with 11 members of the "Japan National Guard" (1st generation members), mainly from the Controversy Journal group, and had a commemorative photograph taken under the cherry trees in full bloom, with cherry blossoms showers (桜吹雪, sakura fubuki) falling all around them.
+To celebrate this, Mishima visited Atago Shrine (愛宕神社) in Ōme-shi, wearing the uniforms along with 11 members of the "Japan National Guard" (1st generation members), mainly from the Controversy Journal group, and had a commemorative photograph taken under the cherry trees in full bloom, with cherry blossoms showers (桜吹雪, sakura fubuki) falling all around them.